zbee/SocialStyler/README.md

     - [X] Report posts in threads
     - [X] Image expansion
     - [X] Highlight posts by poster
+      - [X] Turn off all highlighting
     - [X] Hover over >>(id here) to show it
       - [X] Check if post won't fit below the >>(id here)
+      - [ ] In dropdown quote links show the poster's uid next to link (>>4090458049 [0+11jd/-], per se)
+    - [X] Show number of posts by one person
-    - [ ] Filtering of threads (posts with replies, posts that are replies, posts with images, posts with greentext, long posts, etc.)
+    - [X] Filtering of threads (posts with replies, posts that are replies, posts with images, posts with greentext, long posts, etc.)
     - [ ] Add auto-loading of new replies (when thread 404s, offer to add all images to .zip; Better than 4bros since it'll be able to do it after it 404s)
     - [ ] Hook up Reply form
     - [ ] Viewing of conversations (when someone says >>(id here) and they have a reply [from that person], add a button to see all replies between these 2 people that are to each other)